 If you have symptoms, they may include:

 - Palpitations, a feeling that your heart is racing

 - Shortness of breath

 Diagnosing Atrial Fibrillation

-If a physician has diagnosed you with AFib and you want to better understand your condition and explore treatment options, you can schedule a free consultation with a registered nurse at our Advanced center for Atrial Fibrillation.
 Your diagnosis will include a comprehensive physical exam and other noninvasive diagnostic testing.
 Your electrophysiology team will explain each procedure in detail to you and answer any questions you may have.
-Learn more about diagnosing atrial fibrillation.
+Learn more about heart diagnosis.